Drag reduction via separation control using plasma actuators on a truck cabin side: Conclusion

 \section{Conclusion}

-Planar PIV results confirm the presence of a lateral separation bubble on both sides of the GTS cabin, and that actuation with DBD plasma actuators placed on the A-pillars is effective at reducing the bubble size, at least within the tested yaw range $[-5\degree, 5\degree]$.
+Planar \ac{PIV} confirms the presence of a lateral separation bubble on both sides of the \ac{GTS} cabin and show that linear \ac{DBD} plasma actuators placed on the A-pillars effectively reduce the bubble size within the tested yaw range $[-5\degree, 5\degree]$.
 Force measurements demonstrate that up to $\alpha \approx 8\degree$ the axial force can be effectively reduced by actuating on each side independently or simultaneously.
+The strong impact of windward actuation on drag in light crosswind conditions constitutes a key novelty with respect to previous experimental studies, which focused on leeward actuation.
 Beyond this angle, the windward actuation becomes ineffective, and leeward actuation alone yields a drag reduction equivalent to symmetric actuation.

 The lateral force is also influenced by the action of the plasma.
-In crosswind conditions, windward actuation tends to increase the lateral force magnitude whereas leeward actuation reduces it.
+In crosswind conditions, windward actuation tends to increase the lateral force magnitude, whereas leeward actuation reduces it.
 When combined, the effect of the windward actuation dominates, resulting in a net increase in the lateral force, although not as sharp as with the windward actuator alone.
+The limited magnitude of the variations experienced by the lateral force due to the plasma actuation reflects the relatively small size of the A-pillar separation region with respect to the truck side area.
+However, this effect could become stronger with improved actuation authority or considering other geometries.

 Finally, a control strategy adapting the actuation to the yaw angle is proposed.
-This could improve lateral stability while maintaining drag reduction performance.
 It consists of turning off the windward actuator when the yaw angle exceeds a specific threshold, thereby optimizing aerodynamic performance and stability as well as control power expenses.

+The findings of this research allow for a better understanding of the physics of the actuation mechanism and its effect on the flow separation.
+We acknowledge the long road towards higher \ac{TRL} demonstrations leading to the application of plasma actuators to real heavy-duty vehicles.
+Further work should focus on exploring the control signal parameter space to maximize control authority and energy efficiency.
+In the field of aeronautics, previous literature already demonstrated the possibility of implementing plasma actuators in a higher \ac{TRL} environment \citep{su_uav_2018, sekimoto_-flight_2022} supporting the hypothesis that \ac{DBD} plasma actuators can also be leveraged for real-world truck applications.